Hullabalo/ComfyUI-Loop/README.md

 The code is fairly basic, but special care was taken to protect the image data to prevent degradation.
 Visually, there is no loss in quality after 150 iterations.
 Theoretically, the same result should hold even after a thousand successive saves.

+**Usage**
+- feed image path with a full /path/to/image.png in 'Load Image (Loop)' Node
+- Connect path output to 'Save Image (Loop)' image_path input
+- 'mask' input is optional in 'Save Image (LOOP)' node
+- Set 'save steps' to true if you want to keep a copy of the saved file at each iteration.

 **Limitations**

 - No support for image lists as input for 'Save Image (LOOP)'.
 If provided, only the first image will be saved and displayed.